How to play poker

 Hand Charts and opening percentages

 Do not be lured into playing too many hands under the gun.
 As you are just learning how to play poker, you want to be tight.
 When you go post-flop you have to act first.
-Position is the key to poker.
+Position is the key.
 If you have to act first then opponents are able to gain information from you, which means that you need to have a strong range to be profitable.
+If you have position, you both gain information on opponents and have the optionality to put in value bets and bluffs easier on the river.

 You might be wondering: why open up 55 and not A9o?
 Isn’t a decently strong ace a better hand?
 The reason that we open almost all the pocket pairs is because they are the some of biggest winners at the micro stakes.
 Either you flop a set, which is a concealed, powerful hand, or you miss the board and can easily get away from your hand without losing much money.
 This preflop hand range is aimed for beginners because you will likely either hit top pair with a good kicker, the nut straight and flush draws, and sets.
 It is designed so that you do not get into as many situations where you have the second best hand.